chrisjbawden/scripts-programs/README.md

 </br>
 <h3>shortcut_builder.bat</h3>
 </br>
-Allow's you to create shortucts to URL's of your choice with a predefined browser of your choice. ie; opening https://google.com with Firefox (when the default browser on the computer is Chrome).
+Allow's you to create shortucts to URL's of your choice with a predefined browser of your choice. ie; opening [website URL] with Firefox when the default browser on the computer is Chrome.
 </br>
 </br>
 <p align="right">Link - https://raw.githubusercontent.com/chrisjbawden/scripts-programs/master/Windows/shortcut_builder.bat</p>